 Step 3: Developing a questionnaire and conversation script

-Next, the contact center develops a questionnaire and a script for the conversation with your target contacts.
-The questionnaire is necessary for diagnostics of potential clients, namely for getting answers to several important questions concerning product and competitors, preferences, and convenient ways of cooperation.
+Next, the contact center develops a questionnaire and a cold calling script for the conversation with your target contacts.
+The questionnaire is necessary for the diagnostics of potential clients, namely for getting answers to several important questions concerning product and competitors, preferences, and convenient ways of cooperation.

 Typically, the script for a conversation with a respondent includes: